 WHAT TO DO IF YOU ARE EXPERIENCING SYMPTOMS

-If you seek alternate medical attention and are planning to isolate please immediately notify housing at firstname.lastname@example.org for further instruction on how to properly isolate in you room.
+If you seek alternate medical attention and are planning to isolate please immediately notify housing at firstname.lastname@example.org for further instruction on how to properly quarantine/isolate.

 We believe these additional rules and conditions are a critical component to managing the risks to students remaining on campus.
 Failure to comply with these expectations may result in a referral to the Office of Student Affairs and a potential loss of a rooming contract in Vanderbilt Hall.